Tier One Guidelines

 - Eligible items include: machinery – attachments to existing machinery and/or adaptive parts to modify existing equipment for field scale demonstrations, or lease or partial purchase of new technologies (e.g. GPS) and a documented plan on how the leased/purchased item is to be disposed of/used at the end of the project; labour – over and above normal farm practice; inputs and services – over and above normal farm practices; and compensation for loss of yield;

-- Items not eligible include: the Tier One Grant cannot be used in combination with a Tier Two Grant towards the same project; routine projects such as tile drainage, reforestation, land clearing, weed trials, or crop variety trials; maintenance of equipment; extensions of existing Tier One Grant projects; postage; refreshments, nutrition breaks or food items; donations to other organizations; and these funds are not intended to support on-going or existing events, but can be used as startup funds for coordination of or planning a new event, field trip, etc.
+- Items not eligible include: the Tier One Grant cannot be used in combination with a Tier Two Grant towards the same project; routine projects such as tile drainage, reforestation, land clearing, weed trials, or crop variety trials; maintenance of equipment; extensions of existing Tier One Grant projects; postage; refreshments, nutrition breaks or food items; donations to other organizations; and these funds are not intended to support on-going or existing events (such as Hall Rentals for AGM or Secretary Stipend/Fees), but can be used as startup funds for coordination of or planning a new event, field trip, etc.